alejolcc/koombea_scraper/README.md

 ### Pagination
 The backend logic handles params to perform queries with pagination, but a proper pagination UI was not implemented as the instructions indicated it was not a priority.
+## Tools
+Dependencies

+This project requires no additional dependencies beyond the default tools for a Phoenix application.
+I primarily used generators to create views, schemas, and other necessary components.

 ## Setup